 Explore the past

-The Exchange Hotel is one of Cardiff’s newest places to lay your head, and the building also represents a significant part of Cardiff’s industrial history.
+The Coal Exchange building in Mount Stuart Square represents a significant part of Cardiff’s industrial history.
 Towards the end of the 1800s Cardiff was the biggest coal port in the world with up to 10,000 coal owners, ship owners and their agents using the Coal Exchange every day; doing business, and making their fortunes.
+Rumour has it the first £1m cheque was written here.
 After the decline of the coal industry, the building has been used as everything from a gig venue to the proposed home of the Welsh Assembly in the 1970s (the vote did not pass, and so the building remained empty).
-Many of the building’s original features still remain on show - if you don’t need a place to stay, you can still pop in for coffee or a cocktail, and to have a nose around.
+It's recently been converted to a hotel with many of the building’s original features still on show - pop in for coffee or a cocktail and have a nose around.